 |High School:||Taft Union|

-Billy Nelson, a 2008 Olympian, is in his fourth year as an assistant coach and recruiting coordinator for the Buffalo’s cross country and track & field program.
+Billy Nelson, a 2008 Olympian, is in his sixth year as an assistant coach and recruiting coordinator for the Buffalo’s cross country and track & field program.

 During his time at CU, Nelson has helped recruit eight athletes who have combined for 24 All-American honors in cross country and indoor and outdoor track.
 One of his athletes, Pierce Murphy, came to CU as a walk-on, and has earned five All-American awards.
 Nelson’s athletes have also scored 39 times at either the Mountain Pacific Sports Federation or Pac-12 Outdoor Championships.

 In 2015, Nelson saw four of his recruits win conference titles.
 Kaitlyn Benner won the MPSF indoor 5,000-meter run as a freshman and Erin Clark was first in the 3,000-meter steeplechase at the Pac-12 Championship to win her first title.
 On the men’s side, Ammar Moussa was the first Buff since 2011 to win the 10,000 at the Pac-12 meet and Connor Winter took top honors in the steeplechase.